 The Universal Declaration of Human Rights recognizes two sets of human rights: the “conventional” civil and political rights, as well as economic, social and cultural rights.
 Whilst economic, social and cultural rights have traditionally received much less attention as a group of universal human rights (no Hong Kong law, for example, explicitly acknowledges economic, social and cultural rights as human rights), their origins are in fact as deep-rooted in history as civil and political rights.

 Almost all major religions in the world command that those in need and who cannot look after themselves be cared for.
-The teachings of Catholicism, for example, recognize the right to subsistence with dignity, as does the Quran.
+The teachings of Catholicism, for example, recognize the right to subsistence with dignity, as also does the Quran.
 Philosophers such as Karl Marx and John Rawls too have lent contemporary intellectual strength to the idea of economic, social and cultural rights.

-It is at once obvious that the implementation of economic, social and cultural rights will have economic consequences for the government.
+It is at once obvious that the implementation of economic, social and cultural rights will have financial implication for the government.
 Nevertheless, as will be explained in the discussions that follow, the importance of economic, social and cultural rights means that the government must strike a fair balance between, on the one hand, promoting individual well-being and preserving the wider societal economic welfare on the other.

 In this lesson, the following rights will be discussed:

+Rights to work and just and fair working conditions

+Right to social security

+Right to highest attainable standard of health

+Right to education

+Right to housing

+Right to culture